Copy one of these prompts into Claude, ChatGPT, or any AI assistant to generate integration code for theDocumentation Index

 Paste this prompt to generate a FastAPI endpoint that classifies incoming text and routes it to a handler based on the top label.FastAPI route classifier prompt

-ScaleDown classify API, and routes it to a different handler function based on the
+the ScaleDown classify API, and routes it to a different handler function based on the

 top-scoring label.